-- You may suggest more to this list:) Share them on the comment section below:)
+- You may suggest more to this list:) Share them in the comment section below:)

 Where to Eat?

 There are some locals offering budget meals, desserts, and snacks.
 There are also several sari-sari stores in the area.
-The local authorities are encouraging tourists/visitors to dine on the local establishments instead of buying from outside.
-This is to help in boosting local economy.
+The local authorities are encouraging tourists/visitors to dine on the local establishments instead of buying from the outside.
+This is to help boost the local economy.

-One of the few locals serving budget meals is Ms Juliana Quindao-Mara.
+One of the few locals serving budget meals is Ms. Juliana Quindao-Mara.
 Among her meal offerings are bulalo, pinapaitan, and other meat delicacies.
-Inclusive of rice, price of each meal ranges from 70-85 pesos.
+Inclusive of rice, the price of each meal ranges from 70-85 pesos.
 She is also serving halo-halo for 30 pesos.
-You can actually order meals from her in advance when you plan to visit Bayokbok falls.
+You can order meals from her in advance when you plan to visit Bayokbok falls.
 Here is her number: 09467394184.

 For your information needs:

-For other queries, kindly leave them on the comment section below.
+For other queries, kindly leave them in the comment section below.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.

 I would be more than happy and willing to help you:) For more meaningful travel experiences, I remain.